pfsense/docs/source/vpn/openvpn/using-the-openvpn-client-export-package.rst

 Using the OpenVPN Client Export Package
 =======================================

-The OpenVPN Client Export add-on package, located at **VPN > OpenVPN** on the **Client Export** tab, automatically creates a Windows installer to download, or it can generate configuration files for OSX (Viscosity), Android and iOS clients, SNOM and Yealink handsets, and others.
+The OpenVPN Client Export :doc:`add-on package </packages/index>`, located at **VPN > OpenVPN** on the **Client Export** tab, automatically creates a Windows installer to download, or it can generate configuration files for OSX (Viscosity), Android and iOS clients, SNOM and Yealink handsets, and others.

 Choose from any existing remote access server definitions, and then pick from a list of client certificates which are present under the